That Machine Always Lies

 There actually is a massive shift underway that it is important for everyone to try to understand.
 However, it is hard to filter out both the hype and the hysteria.

-“That Machine Always Lies: Truth and Fiction in the Age of Machine Learning” tries to help explain how we got here, what is going on right now, and what may happen next.
+“That Machine Always Lies: Truth and Fiction in the Age of Artificial Intelligence” tries to help explain how we got here, what is going on right now, and what may happen next.

 And most importantly, help you and your company figure about what to do about it.

-This hands-on course is for business decision makers, entrepreneurs, and anyone who needs to understand what is going on with machine learning, and what to do about it.
+This hands-on session is for business decision makers, entrepreneurs, coders, and anyone who needs to understand what is going on with machine learning, and what to do about it.

 Part I. A Brief History of Supposedly Intelligent Machines

-Part III.
+Part IV.
 A Million Genies From A Thousand Bottles

-Part IV.
-Putting The Machines To Work For You
+Part V. Putting The Machines To Work For You

 Ron Evans aka @deadprogram is an award-winning software developer and expert in robotics/IoT/computer vision who is very active in the free and open source community.
 He has helped many clients such as AT&T, Intel, and Northvolt solve some of their most difficult technical and business problems.